alanscalone/llm-behavior-analysis/documentation/executive_summary.md

 **Founder, High Signal Syndicate Research Initiative:** Alan Scalone
 **Contact:** alanscalone@gmail.com | 818-518-6278 | Available 10AM–10PM EST

-> **Alan Scalone Note:** I did not write one word of this document.
+> **Alan Scalone Note:** I did not write this document.
 I told the four models we need an executive summary of the experiment—the who, what, where, when, and why.
 They each wrote their own first draft versions, which I compiled into one document and then shared with the four models, asking them to vote on which one they felt was the best first draft.
 They unanimously selected Claude’s version.
 I then told the other three to write up any revisions they would recommend to Claude which I compiled and gave to Claude.
 I then told Claude to include any revisions he believes should be included and omit any he does not think should be included.
-The only thing I added to the document is this note and the link to my Google Drive archive of experiment documents.
+I then worked with Gemini to do some minor adjustments.

 ---